Vows and CoffeeScript

 First off, make sure you have CoffeeScript and Vows installed.
 Here I

-install them globally so you can use the coffee
+install them globally so you can use the coffee and vows command

 line utilities.